What is World Wildlife Day?

 This year, the CITES Secretariat has teamed up with the United Nations Development Programme, WILDLABS, Jackson Wild (host of the World Wildlife Day Showcase) and the International Fund for Animal Welfare (IFAW) (host of the World Wildlife Day Youth Art Contest).

-While WWD2024 will be celebrated on 3 March 2024, the United Nations (high-level) event will take place on 4 March 2024 at the United Nations Headquarters in New York, NY, United States of America and will be livestreamed on United Nations WebTV.
+While WWD2024 was celebrated on 3 March 2024, the United Nations (high-level) event took place on 4 March 2024 at the United Nations Headquarters in New York, NY, United States of America and will be livestreamed on United Nations WebTV.

 World Wildlife Day is for connecting people with the natural world and inspiring continued learning and action for animals and plants beyond the day.